xxradar/azure_iam/README.md

 We will create a Linux VM in Azure using the Azure CLI, assign a system-assigned managed identity that has full access to the Azure API on the resource group scope, and then demonstrate how to create and manage resources using the managed identity and the REST API.

-Managed identities in Azure come in two flavors: system-assigned and user-assigned.
+Managed identities in Azure come in two flavors: **system-assigned and user-assigned**.
 Both types provide your Azure resources (like VMs or App Services) with an automatically managed identity in Azure Active Directory (Azure AD).

-### System-Assigned Managed Identity
+#### System-Assigned Managed Identity

 - **Tied to a Single Resource**: The identity is enabled directly on an Azure resource (e.g., a VM).
 - **Lifecycle Coupled**: When you enable the system-assigned identity, Azure automatically creates an identity in Azure AD for that resource.
 If you delete the resource, the identity is automatically deleted as well.